2019–20 Women's FA Cup: Fourth round proper

 16 matches were scheduled for the fourth round proper.
 The Manchester derby was selected as the televised game for the round and moved to Saturday 25 January 2020 with the rest played on Sunday 26 January 2020.
-Southampton Women's F.C. vs Crystal Palace was abandoned in the 78th minute due to adverse weather conditions and was replayed on Sunday 2 February 2020.
-The 32 teams taking part consisted of 23 FA Women's Super League and FA Women's Championship teams exempted to this stage, plus the nine match winners from the previous round.
+Southampton Women vs Crystal Palace was abandoned in the 78th minute due to adverse weather conditions and was replayed on Sunday 2 February 2020.
+The 32 teams taking part consisted of 12 FA Women's Super League and 11 FA Women's Championship teams exempted to this stage, plus the nine match winners from the previous round.